MU Engineering Library

 Eldercare and Sports Medicine papers

-For Fall, 2015, I will be teaching Architectural Robotics
+For Fall, 2015, I will be teaching Architectural Robotics and Course outline

 My research interests include sensory perception, pattern recognition, and human-machine interaction.
 My current research projects are focused on understanding and using sensor signals.
 In particular, we are investigating computational intelligence techniques for studying real-time sensory perception and interactive human-machine interfaces, and applying them to robotics (especially human-robot interaction), spatial referencing interfaces, gait analysis, and now eldercare and rehabilitation.
 We are especially interested in proactive healthcare models, which include early detection of health changes and screening tools to detect high risk of injury.
 For more information, see also our Center for Eldercare and Rehabilitation Technology which includes links to our papers.